200+ English Idioms with Examples and Quiz [Free PDF]

 10. Rob Peter to Pay Paul: To take from one source to pay off another, often resulting in a cycle of debt or financial instability.

-7+ Idioms for Great Things or Ideas
+List of Idioms for Great Ideas with Examples

 • The Bee’s Knees: Her performance in the play was simply the bee’s knees